survivejs/webpack-book/manuscript/03_introduction.md

 This book has been designed to complement [the official documentation of webpack](https://webpack.js.org/).
 The official documentation goes deeper in many aspects, and this book can be considered a companion to it.
 This book is more like a quick walkthrough that eases the initial learning curve while giving food for thought to more advanced users.

 The book teaches you to develop a composable webpack configuration for both development and production purposes.
-Advanced techniques covered by the book allow you to get the most out of webpack.
+Advanced techniques covered by the book allow you to get the most out of webpack 3.

 {pagebreak}